ruby/ruby/README.md

 8. Run '`make install`'

-    This command will create following directories and install files onto them.
+    This command will create the following directories and install files into them.

     *   `${DESTDIR}${prefix}/bin`